SuicideCode/TextMarkovGen/README.md

 # TextMarkovGen
-This Java application is for text ge
+This Java application is for text genera